scalawithcats/scala-with-cats/src/pages/monads/eval.md

 y // second access
 ```

+These are the properties of call-by-name evaluation:

+- the computation is evaluated at the point of use (lazy); and
+- the computation is evaluated each time it is used (not memoized).

 Last but not least,
-`lazy vals` are lazy and memoized.
+`lazy vals` are an example of call-by-need evaluation.
 The code to compute `z` below
-is not run until we access it
+is not run until we use it
 for the first time (lazy).
 The result is then cached
 and re-used on subsequent accesses (memoized):